-File Form 8804 by the 15th day of the DUE 3rd month after the close of the partnership's tax year.
+File Form 8804 by the 15th day of the 3rd month after the close of the partnership's tax year.
 If you need more time to file Form 8804, file Form 7004 to request an extension of time to file.
 Form 7004 does not extend the time to pay the tax.

 Form 8805.
 This form is used to show the amount of effectively connected taxable income and any withholding tax payments allocable to a foreign partner for the partnership's tax year.
-At the end of the partnership's tax year, Form 8805 must be sent to each foreign partner on whose behalf section 1446 tax was withheld or whose Form 8804-C the partnership considered, whether or not any withholding tax is paid.
+At the end of the partnership's tax year, Form 8805 must be sent to each foreign partner on whose behalf tax under section 1446 of the Internal Revenue Code was withheld or whose Form 8804-C the partnership considered, whether or not any withholding tax is paid.
 It must be delivered to the foreign partner by the due date of the partnership return (including extensions).
-A copy of Form 8805 for each foreign partner also must be attached to Form 8804 when it is filed.
+A copy of Form 8805 for each foreign partner must also be attached to Form 8804 when it is filed.
 Also attach the most recent Form 8804-C, discussed earlier, to the Form 8805 filed for the partnership's tax year in which the Form 8804-C was considered.

-A copy of Form 8805 must be attached to the foreign partner's U.S. income tax return to take a credit on its Form 1040NR or Form 1120-F.
+A copy of Form 8805 must be attached to the foreign partner's U.S. income tax return to take a credit on its Form 1040-NR or Form 1120-F.

 Form 8813.
 This form is used to make payments of withheld tax to the U.S. Treasury.
-Payments must be made in U.S. currency by the payment dates (see Date payments are due, earlier).
+Payments ments must be made in U.S. currency by the payment dates (see Date payments are due, earlier).
 See the Instructions for Form 8804-C for when you must attach a copy of that form to Form 8813.

 Penalties.
 A penalty may be imposed for failure to file Form 8804 when due (including extensions).
-It generally is the same as the penalty for not filing Form 1042, discussed earlier under Failure to file Form 1042.
+It is generally the same as the penalty for not filing Form 1042, discussed earlier under Failure to file Form 1042.

 A penalty may be imposed for failure to file Form 8805 when due (including extensions) or for failure to provide complete and correct information.
 The amount of the penalty depends on when you file a correct Form 8805.
-The penalty for each Form 8805 is generally the same as the penalty for not filing Form 1042-S, discussed earlier under Failure to file correct Form 1042-S.
+The penalty for each Form 8805 is generally the same as the penalty for not filing Form 1042-S. For more information, see Penalties in the 2021 Instructions for Form 1042-S.

 If you fail to provide a complete and correct Form 8805 to each partner when due (including extensions), a penalty may be imposed.
 The amount of the penalty depends on when you provide the correct Form 8805.
-The penalty for each Form 8805 is generally the same as the penalty for not providing a correct and complete Form 1042-S on time, discussed earlier under Failure to furnish Form 1042-S to recipient.
+The penalty for each Form 8805 is generally the same as the penalty for not providing a correct and complete Form 1042-S. For more information, see Penalties in the 2021 Instructions for Form 1042-S.

 Exception.
 No penalty is imposed if you meet certain requirements.
-The rules are the same as for Form 1042-S. See Exception in Failure to file correct Form 1042-S and Exception in Failure to furnish Form 1042-S to recipient. earlier.

-If you intentionally disregard the requirement to file Form 8805 when due, to provide Form 8805 to the recipient when due, or to report correct information, the penalty for each Form 8805 (or statement to recipient) is the greater of \$550 or 10% of the total amount of the items that must be reported, with no maximum pen-
+The rules are the same as for Form 1042-S. However if a filer intentionally disregards the requirement to file Form 8805 when due, to furnish Form 8805 to the recipient when due, or to report correct information, the penalty for each Form 8805 (or statement to recipient) may be higher.